enkidevs/curriculum/sql/dql/intro-joins/relative-database-intro.md

 Real databases are often comprised of more than one table.

-Relational databases consist of tables and entries that connected to one another in some way.
+Relational databases consist of tables and entries that are connected to one another in some way.
 We call this connection a *relationship*.

 Consider the `pokedex` database, it contains two tables:

 `pokemon_health`

 | id | name       | health |
 |----|------------|--------|
 | 1  | Venusaur   | 42     |
 | 2  | Charmander | 35     |

 `pokemon_attack`

 | id | type   | base-attack |
 |----|--------|-------------|
 | 1  | poison | 21          |